• Skip to primary navigation

 It is almost fall and squash season is upon us.
 This is definitely my absolute favorite time of year for delicious comforting recipes that everyone will love.
 So in this post, I will show you how to roast acorn squash.

-It is an amazing fall recipe that you can use over and over again.
+Roasted acorn squash is an amazing, delicious fall recipe that you can use over and over again.
+Make it sweet or savory or make this Vegetarian stuffed acorn squash.

-Why you will love this acorn squash recipe!
+Why you’ll love this roasted acorn squash recipe

 • Step-by-step instructions for how to roast acorn squash perfectly every time!